TFORevive/vaudio_lyra/README.md

-# vaudio_lyra [WIP!!!]
+# vaudio_lyra

-**Note:** This is purely untested pseudocode proof of concept currently.
-Do not expect it to work yet.

 Speech codec plugin for voice that uses [Lyra](https://github.com/google/lyra), the new voice codec that achieves the best quality-to-bitrate ratio.

-This was written for usage with TFORevive, and so may need adjustments for use with other Source Engine games.
+This was written for usage with TFORevive, and so may need adjustments for use with other Source Engine games (missing `bool bFinal` param).

 ## Compile (on Windows)